 (2) A person is not excused from complying with a requirement to answer any question on the ground that the answer to the question might be incriminating or render the person liable to a penalty, but an answer given by the person is not admissible in evidence against the person in any civil or criminal proceedings other than proceedings for perjury or for an offence under this section arising out of the false or misleading nature of that answer.

-[Section 175D inserted by No. 34 of 1999 s.
+[Section 175D inserted: No. 34 of 1999 s.
 46(1).]

 Part XA — Infringement notices and modified penalties

-[Heading inserted by No. 42 of 2004 s.
+[Heading inserted: No. 42 of 2004 s.
 129.]

 175E.
 Terms used